oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-adb/capacity-planning-adb.md

-# Capacity Planning of Oracle Autonomous Databases
+# Capacity Planning of Oracle Databases

 ## Introduction

-In this lab, you will go through the steps to explore Capacity Planning for Oracle Autonomous Database.
+In this lab, you will go through the steps to explore Capacity Planning for Oracle Databases.

 Estimated Time: 20 minutes

 ### Objectives

--   Explore Capacity Planning for Oracle Autonomous Database.
+-   Explore Capacity Planning for Oracle Databases.

 ### Prerequisites